 What type of items is stocked at your outlet?

-Jah Sun Ray: We have a lot of supplements like Mardindina 2 and foods like black rice, red rice, we have for example help flour, help oil, we have got the coconut sugar, hemp jam, spirulina, we have spirulina pasta, we have a beautiful range of flours; we have Egyptian flour, spelt flour, white spelt flour, home meal spelt flour.
-We also have box herbal teas; mints, lemon and moringa.
-We also sell herbs like St Johns wart, dandelion, sour sop leaf.
-When we first opened we had the very basics; that was milk, you bread, your bitters, your tonics, the basics.
+Jah Sun Ray: We have a lot of supplements like Mardindina 2 and foods like black rice, red rice.
+We have for example hemp oil, hemp jam and coconut sugar, spirulina pasta.
+We have a beautiful range of flours; we have Egyptian flour, spelt flour, hemp flour and wholemeal spelt flour.
+We also have box herbal teas; mints, lemon and moringa and sell herbs like St Johns wart, dandelion, sour sop leaf.
+When we first opened we had the very basics; that was non diary milk, bread, your bitters, your tonics, the basics.
 What you see now in the store is very much determined by people’s requests.
-We also stock seasonal vegetables and fruits generally throughout the summer like coconut juices which Kwame cuts that right in front of customers with the straw for you to use.
+We also stock seasonal vegetables and fruits generally throughout the summer like coconut juices which Kwame cuts and prepare right in front of customers with the straw for you to use.

 In the past you have held workshops such as the coconut workshop where you have specialists who teach the community how to make coconut milk.
 What other workshops do you run?

 Jah Sun Ray: Initially when we opened we had the coconut workshop and it went down a treat.
 Then we began running cooking classes for products we sell like the red rice and black rice.The last workshop we had was with practitioner Stephen Ssali around a product called Mardindina, which was brilliant.
 Prior to that, we have had soap making workshops and a juicing workshop.
 We have had many workshops and I wanted to create a place where people could find out about sickle cell anaemia, diabetes and prostate cancer.
 These issues are really effecting black people, so it is important to have these workshops.